by Greg Halsor

 Over the next eight months, Jeff taught me technique, but more importantly he taught me how to learn jiu jitsu.
 I would need to give up my wrestling base to learn the guard and rely more on technique and strategy rather than speed and strength.
 He built the foundation I needed to build my game to this day.

 Once again life changed and my family moved back to Cedar Falls.
 I promised to keep in touch with Jeff and possibly become an affiliate.
 I am sure when I left Jeff assumed that was the last time he would ever see me, but I was determined to keep my skills progressing and bring Curran’s teachings to the Cedar Valley.
 When I returned, there was a new crop of students at Cedar Valley Pro Fitness and Marital Arts including Shanon Phillips and Greg Erie.
-Because Travis Fulton was growing busier with his fighting career and Mark Jaquith was increasingly burdened by his job, a new instructor was needed.
-I volunteered and began as head instructor.

 The first few years were shaky as I would often make up answers to questions I did not know along with making the gi mandatory.
 Unthinkable now, there was a great deal of controversy surrounding this decision; however, I held fast and was convinced of the benefits gi training provided.
 Over much time, hundreds of students, several locations, and many theoretical shifts, Cedar Valley Brazilian Jiu Jitsu has grown to what it is today.